tq-systems/meta-tq/doc/README.TQMa8MxML.md

 ## TODO:

 * Audio
-  * Audio codec mic in
+  * Audio codec mic in not tested
 * DSI
   * DSI to DP bridge
 * MIPI CSI